edgepointlearning/edgepointlearning.com/src/collections/_drafts/2020/2020-03-16-five-tips-for-working-at-home.md

 ---
 title: "Five Tips for Surviving Work at Home with Kids"
 permalink: /blog/five-tips-for-working-at-home-with-kids/
-author: { name: Amber Hartmann with Andrew Hartmann }
 image: blog/2020-03-17-five-tips-for-working-at-home-with-kids.jpg
 meta: How do you keep things running when you unexpectedly have to work from home?
+author:
+  name: Amber Hartmann with Andrew Hartmann
 ---

 Most lists about working from home focus on things like staying productive, how to keep focused, and setting up your ideal workspace.
 The situation many people are in currently - or about to be - is drastically different.
 We've been a work at home company from the beginning.
 And while we can offer advice on the above topics, we know right now it's a matter of trying to keep the lights on at your business.
 How do you keep things running when you unexpectedly have to work from home?
-{: .featured-text }
+{.lead}

 ## Amber's Five Tips for Working at Home with Kids